Chewhern/PKDSA/README.md

 **https://chronops.xyz:5001/api/**

 # ChangeLog
-For detailed changelog, kindly refer to each of the 3 main folders.
+For detailed changelog, kindly refer to each of the subfolders within 3 main folders.

 # Guides